Three suspects of a Hamas terror cell arrested by the Shin Bet (Israel Security Agency) on suspicion of planning a kidnapping on Hannuka. .

 (photo credit: SHIN BET)

-The cell, which operated from the village of Tel near Nablus and was uncovered during the months of October and November, are accused of planning to kidnap an Israeli soldier or civilian from a bus stop in one of the central junctions near Nablus.
+The cell operated from the village of Tel, near Nablus, and was uncovered during the months of October and November.

-“The Hamas headquarters in the Gaza Strip served as a financing entity, and the purpose of the attack was to promote negotiations for the release of security prisoners incarcerated in Israel,” read the Shin Bet (Israel Security Agency) statement.
+“The Hamas headquarters in the Gaza Strip served as a financing entity, and the purpose of the attack was to promote negotiations for the release of security prisoners incarcerated in Israel,” the Shin Bet said in a statement last week.

 The ringleader of the cell was identified as Mu’ad Ashtiyeh, 26, who is suspected of acquiring weapons and recruiting the other members of the cell, Muhammad Ramadan and Ahmad Ramadan, both aged 19.

 According to the Shin Bet, the cell was in contact with Omar Atzida, a Hamas gunman and a member of the Hamas headquarters in the Gaza Strip, who is said to be working to promote the mobilization of armed action and the funneling of funds from the Gaza Strip to the West Bank.

 The cell’s plan was to dress up as settlers from the area, allowing the target to feel secure enough to enter the terrorists’ vehicle.

 The Shin Bet investigation also revealed that during the planning of the attack, cell members carried out meticulous intelligence gathering, scoping out popular hitchhiking stops and central junctions.

 In addition, as part of the planning of the attack, Ashtiyeh inquired about places in the Nablus area the cell could hide the abducted Israelis in order to conduct the negotiations.

 During the Shin Bet interrogation, the weapons that were supposed to be used by the cell members to carry out the abduction were seized, including a pistol, a taser and a gas spray.